ZEISS Microscopy Knowledge Base

 11. To remove an Operator from the Pipeline, press the X button located in the right side of the operator title bar.

-Gray toolbar with four icons: square with diagonal, upward chevron, three horizontal lines, and an X.
+Grayscale toolbar with four square buttons: diagonal-slash rectangle, up chevron, three horizontal lines, and an X.

 Refer to the arivis Pro Help for more details.